Advertiser Disclosure

 Jump to Section

-We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
+We may be compensated when you click on a link, when an application is approved, or when an account is opened from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Another week has gone by, and it’s been an interesting one in the aviation industry.
-Each week, we round up news that didn’t get its own story over the past 7 days, and this week features Qantas getting the first A321XLR plane in the region, a new airline serving Atlanta, some interesting partnerships, and an airline potentially coming back from the dead.
+Each week, we round up news that didn’t get its own story over the past 7 days, and this week features Qantas getting the first A321XLR plane in the region, a new airline serving Atlanta, interesting new partnerships, and an airline potentially coming back from the dead.

-There are also some interesting bits about loyalty programs, with potential positive and negative effects.
+There are also interesting bits about loyalty programs, with potential positive and negative effects.
 Here’s what you may have missed this week.

 Advertisement